Deutsche Elektronische Musik 3

 Deutsche Elektronische Musik 3 is a 2017 compilation of krautrock music released by Soul Jazz Records.

 Music and contents

 Deutsche Elektronische Musik 3 was a 23-track collection, and the third in the series of Soul Jazz Records collection of German krautrock, rock and electronic music.
 The music on the album features more well known groups from Germany like Neu! and Popol Vuh along with more obscure artists like Dzyan and Niagara.
 Oregano Rathbone of Record Collector found the album to contain more obscurities than previous entries.
-Ludovic Hunter-Tilney of Financial Times found that the claim of rock and electronic music which made it "hard to discern much in the way of elektronische musik in the joss-stick fragranced sitar drones of Bröselmaschine's "Schmetterling" or Popol Vuh's Bavarian reorientation of West Coast hippy rock" Adrian Pontecrovo of PopMatters found the album drew from both British and American rock while others drew from Eastern music for inspiration such as Dzyan's "Khali".
+Ludovic Hunter-Tilney of Financial Times found that the claim of rock and electronic music made it "hard to discern much in the way of elektronische musik in the joss-stick fragranced sitar drones of Bröselmaschine's "Schmetterling" or Popol Vuh's Bavarian reorientation of West Coast hippy rock".
+Adriane Pontecorvo of PopMatters found the album drew from both British and American rock while others drew from Eastern music for inspiration such as Dzyan's "Khali".